 Head QA is responsible for establishing and maintaining this procedure.

 Master list of Instruments :

-Identify all the Instruments & Gauges for measurement as required for all the stages of production.
-Prepare a list covering all the instruments & gauges available in the organization and maintain a Master list of instrument & gauges.
-Provide unique identification number to all monitoring and measuring equipment and gauges.
+Identify all the Instruments and gauges for measurement as required for all the stages of production.
+Prepare a list covering all the instruments & gauges available in the organization and maintain a Master list of instruments & gauges.
+Provide unique identification numbers to all monitoring and measuring equipment and gauges.

 Calibration Plan :

 A “Calibration Plan” is prepared for the instruments and gauges as per the appropriate frequency.
 The Calibration frequency is based on uses, make & recommendations of manufacturers etc. Calibration plan containing the date of calibration, Due date and method of calibration.
 Calibration is performed by either Internal or by External agencies.

 For performing Internal calibration, a proper lab is required and a qualified & experienced person is required for doing the calibration.
 Also calibrate the master instrument from the NABL-approved lab and maintain the record.